 In addition to receiving cash contributions, the Organization receives in-kind contributions from various donors.
 It is the policy of the Organization to record the estimated fair value of certain in-kind donations as an expense in its financial statements, and similarly increase donation revenues by a like amount.
-For the year ended December 31, 2021 the Organization did not receive in-kind donations meeting these criteria.
+For the year ended December 31, 2023 the Organization received in-kind donations of \$5,659.